-Financial funding called a lawsuit advance or pre-settlement funding makes money accessible to plaintiffs in lawsuits before their cases are settled.
-This is known as legal funding and enables plaintiffs to pay for the mounting costs that arise during lengthy legal processes.
-The arrangement is not without controversy, though, and laws governing such funding are not clear.
+Pre-settlement loans make money accessible to plaintiffs in lawsuits before their cases are settled.
+This type of financial assistance enables plaintiffs to pay for the mounting costs that arise during lengthy legal processes.
+The arrangement is not without controversy, though, and laws governing such funding are still being reviewed.

 It is common knowledge that lawsuits and ensuing litigation costs can become expensive and time-consuming.
 Even when a major verdict is handed down, or when it seems likely that a large settlement will be reached, a long-time period may pass before any money actually reaches the plaintiff or attorney.
 During this waiting period, however, life’s expenses will continue to accumulate and mount higher and higher.

-The classification category into which these litigation advances fall has implications for both the consumer and the funder.
-Courts within the states are split on whether or not to consider legal advances as loans.
+The category in which settlement loans fall has implications for both the plaintiff and the funder.
+Courts within the states are split on whether or not to consider pre-settlement loans as traditional loans.

-The financial funders are represented by a trade organization that claims the products are not loans and should not have the same regulations as loans.
-One of the main differences between litigation advances and loans is the factor that a legal advance does not have to be repaid if the court award or settlement never materializes should the plaintiff lose the legal case.
-Additionally, no credit checks are required for legal funding because the advances do not affect a consumer’s credit rating and no monthly payments are involved.
+The third-party funding companies are represented by a trade organization that claims the products are different than traditional bank loans and should not have the same regulations as traditional loans.
+One of the main differences between pre-settlement loans and traditional loans is the factor that a pre-settlement loan does not have to be repaid if the plaintiff loses the legal case.
+Additionally, no credit checks are required for approval because the pre-settlement loans do not affect a consumer’s credit rating and no monthly payments are involved.
 Some states look at the arrangements as investments, not loans.

 Consumer Protection Guidelines

-Because each state may view lawsuit advances in a different light, the resulting regulations or produce a “confusing patchwork of state laws on third-party litigation funding,” according to one law professor.
+Because each state may view pre-settlement loans in a different light, the resulting regulations produce a “confusing patchwork of state laws on third-party litigation funding,” according to one law professor.
 A trade organization called the Alliance for Responsible Consumer Legal Funding (ARC) believes laws should provide definite and specific protections such as transparent contracts and plain English.
 The ARC notes that some states do have a high level of consumer protection.
 These include Ohio, Maine, Vermont, and Oklahoma.

-According to a white paper written by the American Bar Association’s Commission on Ethics 20/20, legal funding products do fill a need.
+According to a white paper written by the American Bar Association’s Commission on Ethics 20/20, settlement loan products do fill a need.
 The commission warned, however, that attorneys must watch for red flags pointing to ethical issues.
-Attorneys should make sure the confidential information of each client is protected and ensure that a client fully understands all terms involved with entering into such agreements with legal funding and cash advance providers.
+Attorneys should make sure the confidential information of each client is protected and ensure that a client fully understands all terms involved with entering into such agreements with pre-settlement loans and cash advance providers.

-The Legal Funding Group offers settlement loans that are trusted and fully transparent.
+The Legal Funding Group offers pre-settlement loans that are trusted and fully transparent.
 We follow all legal requirements when providing cash advances and loans to our clients.
 Our services are meant to help plaintiffs and attorneys find financial security during their litigation process.
 We provide victims with the money they need to help them achieve the rightful outcome they deserve.
 When you choose us, you can focus more on your recovery and bills and spend less time feeling overwhelmed about financials.